 Britain is socialist but anti-Moscow.
 Both the Conservatives and Labour have embraced English Socialism, also called Ingsoc, as the only alternative to communism.
 Prime Minister Harold Wharton, who fought valiantly in World War II, is affectionately known as “Big Brother” for giving Britain the welfare state.

 The Commonwealth maintains a close alliance with the United States.
-The Americans jokingly refer to Great Britain as “Airstrip One”, given its importance as a base for nuclear bombers that can reach deep inside the Soviet Union.
+The Americans jokingly refer to Great Britain as “Airstrip One”, given its importance as a base for nuclear bombers that can reach deep inside Soviet territory.

 The Militarized Presidency

 Republicans drafted General Douglas MacArthur as their presidential candidate in 1952 to run against Harry Truman and what they saw as the failure of containment.
 MacArthur easily beat the isolationist senator Robert A. Taft at the Republican National Convention in Chicago and then cruised to victory in the general election.

 MacArthur ordered the use of tactical nuclear weapons in an attempt to bring a swift end to the Korean War, but when the Soviet Union threatened to retaliate he agreed to a ceasefire that divided the peninsula in two.

 Democrats, led Adlai Stevenson, criticize this about-face, as they do the president’s penchant for appearing at military ceremonies in his old uniform.
 But none of it seems to perturb MacArthur’s supporters, to whom he is a legend.
 Republicans are holding up ratification of the Twenty-second Amendment to the Constitution (which limits presidents to two terms), believing they may have found a president-for-life.

 MacArthur’s presidency, and America’s preeminence in the world, is inspiring building projects on a grand scale.